A Family on the Rocks

 The Opera House from The Rocks.

-As the girls played foosball at Arena Calcetto, a series of six art-installation "bespoke foosball tables" next to the Museum of Contemporary Art, we discussed our next move.
+As the kids played foosball at Arena Calcetto, a series of six art-installation "bespoke foosball tables" next to the Museum of Contemporary Art, we discussed our next move.

 It was getting a little late in the afternoon, and some of us were getting hungry, so we figured it was time to head back home and make some dinner.
 We jumped into a cab in front of the Fortune of War (Sydney's oldest pub) and went back to Paddington.
 We'd explore more of The Rocks tomorrow.